|

 And this is what we call the "play side".

+The whole thing will be 70 cm wide.
+It is meant to have a protruding shop section and a seperate little entrance door.
 I imagine a single woman living above that shop.
 She reigns over three little rooms and an office, which is also used as her workshop when she repairs hats and does needlework.

 Here you can see the outline of the protruding shop windows.
 Look at the ankles of the mansard roof.
 I head to relearn sine calculations in order to find out how much wood would be needed for that roof!